filberthiu/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 #### 💡 Insights

 - 📈 There is a positive correlation between the number of skills requested in job postings and the median salary, particularly in roles like Senior Data Engineer and Data Scientist.
-- 💼 Roles that require fewer skills, like Business Analyst, tend to offer lower salaries, suggesting that more specialized skill sets command higher market value.
+- 💼 Roles that require fewer skills, like Business Analyst, tend to offer lower salaries, suggesting that more specialised skill sets command higher market value.

     ![2_Project_Analysis_Chart1.png](/0_Resources/Images/2_Project_Analysis_Chart1.png)

 #### 🤔 So What

-- This trend emphasizes the value of acquiring multiple relevant skills, particularly for individuals aiming for higher-paying roles.
+- This trend emphasises the value of acquiring multiple relevant skills, particularly for individuals aiming for higher-paying roles.

 ## 2️⃣ What’s the salary for data jobs in different regions?